Arteeo/arteeo-glossary/README.md

 - Use to compile and the block in development mode.
 - Compiles the plugin into the `dist` folder.
-- Creates `arteeo-glossary.zip` which can be uploaded to a WordPress instance.
+- Creates `glossary-by-arteeo.zip` which can be uploaded to a WordPress instance.

 #### 📜📜 `npm run build:prod`

 - Use to build the plugin in production mode
 - Compiles the plugin into the `dist` folder.
-- Creates `arteeo-glossary.zip` which can be uploaded to a WordPress instance.
+- Creates `glossary-by-arteeo.zip` which can be uploaded to a WordPress instance.

 #### 📜📜 `npm run lint:css`